opd-ai/asset-generator/README.md

 ### Configuration File

-The application searches for `config.yaml` in the following locations (in order of precedence):
+Configuration file location priority (highest to lowest):

+1. **Custom config file** (via `--config` flag) - When specified, bypasses all search paths and uses only this file
-1. `./config/config.yaml` - Current directory (highest precedence)
+2. `./config/config.yaml` - Current directory
-2. `~/.asset-generator/config.yaml` - User's home directory
+3. `~/.asset-generator/config.yaml` - User's home directory
-3. `/etc/asset-generator/config.yaml` - System-wide configuration (lowest precedence)
+4. `/etc/asset-generator/config.yaml` - System-wide configuration

-You can also specify a custom config file location using the `--config` flag, which takes highest precedence among configuration files.
+When `--config` is specified, only that file is used.
+Otherwise, the first file found in locations 2-4 is used.

 See [`config/example-config.yaml`](config/example-config.yaml) for a template configuration file.